Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Experimental evaluation

-As expected, results obtained through \emph{bbox} TD (\autoref{fig:td-bbox}) are better than those with \emph{content} TD (\autoref{fig:td-html}): detecting a table by its bounding box is easier than by its content.
-Performance varies when changing the datasets.
-For example, Grobid, trained on scientific documents, has low \(F_1\)-score on Table-BRGM but significantly higher on PubTables.
-XY achieves better performance on Table-BRGM but does not maintain its lead over the other two datasets.
-On our PubTables dataset, TATR obtains an almost perfect score, on the raw Precision--Recall curve (at \(\theta_J = 0.5\)).
-This is because it has been pre-trained on PubTables, and our test set has similar inputs (in terms of layout or table style).
+Having four datasets allows us to observe different behaviors of models depending on the document layout and table styles.
+Indeed, models' performance varies when changing the datasets.
+For example, Grobid, trained on scientific documents, has low \(F_1\)-score on Table-BRGM and ICDAR-2013 but significantly higher on PubTables.
+In contrast, heuristic methods perform well on Word-typeset tables with borders (Table-BRGM), but struggle on \LaTeX{}-typeset tables (Table-arXiv).
+Among probabilistic models, XY achieves better performance on Table-BRGM, but does not maintain its lead over the other three datasets.
+On our PubTables dataset, TATR obtains an almost perfect score because it has been pretrained on PubTables-train, and our test set has similar inputs (in terms of layout or table style).
+VGT always outperforms TATR and XY.
+The Docling, MonkeyOCR and Mathpix methods, relying on distinct approaches (object detection and expert VLM for the former two) share the best performance on our benchmark with almost perfect \(F_1^{\textit{bbox}}\)-scores (Q1).
+Since we noticed that MonkeyOCR outputs only perfect confidence scores, we decided to use \(\mathcal P^+=\mathcal P\), which is why it is compared to other non-probabilistic models.

-PyMuPDF and Camelot rank among the best on Table-BRGM, competing with computer vision-based approaches, but they are worse than Grobid on Table-arXiv, due to the different table types.
-PDFPlumber achieves results similar to Camelot but with lower precision.